PataphysicalSociety/soupault.app/site/tips-and-tricks/deployment.md

 * For GitHub users: tight integration with the rest of GitHub.
 * Good selection of build images, newer GNU/Linux distro versions.

-I use it for building the [OCaml book](https://ocamlbook.org) and deploying it to Netlify, so you can use its [build script](https://github.com/dmbaturin/ocaml-book/blob/master/.github/workflows/main.yml) as a basis for your own.
+I use it for building this site and the [OCaml book](https://ocamlbook.org) and deploying it to Netlify, so you can use its [build script](https://github.com/dmbaturin/ocaml-book/blob/master/.github/workflows/main.yml) as a basis for your own.

 The build part in `.github/workflows/main.yml` boils down to this: